Elementary school (grades K-5) · Sugar Land, TX

 How many students attend Harmony School of Excellence - Sugar Land?

 Harmony School of Excellence - Sugar Land has 1,471 students enrolled.
-It is a elementary school in SUGAR LAND, TX.
+It is an elementary school in Sugar Land, TX.

 What is the student-teacher ratio at Harmony School of Excellence - Sugar Land?